auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 :::

 :::checkpoint-failure
-Sorry about that.
-Here's a couple things to double check:
+If your application did not start successfully:
-* make sure `ValidIssuer` and `ValidAudience` are configured correctly
+* Ensure your configured the  `ValidIssuer` and `ValidAudience` values correctly
-* make sure the token is added as the `Authorization` header
+* Verify you added the token as the `Authorization` header
-* does the token have the correct scopes?
-You can use [jwt.io](https://jwt.io/) to verify.
+* Ensure the token has the correct scopes.
+Verify with [jwt.io](https://jwt.io/).

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.